‘The Sims 4: Cats And Dogs’ DLC: More Animals To Be Included, New Components, Pre-mades Detailed

 — Aaron Houts (@SimGuruHouts) August 23, 2017

-Finally, it was also confirmed that the LGBT couple shown in the trailer— the two men who were getting married—will be pre-made for the DLC.
+Finally, it was also confirmed that the LGBT couple shown in the trailer—the two men who were getting married—will be pre-made for the DLC.

 They are!